kubevirt/user-guide/workloads/virtual-machines/guest-operating-system-information.md

 # Guest Operating System Information

-Guest operating system identity for the VirtualMachine will be provided by the label `kubevirt.io/os` :
+Guest operating system identity for the VirtualMachineInstance will be provided by the label `kubevirt.io/os` :

 ```yaml
 metadata: